 - Women’s Resource Group – We hold monthly calls to educate all employees about the issues women face at work, provide training to promote career development, and offer mentorship support to the next generation of female leaders.

 - Recruiting – We are attending conferences and career fairs chosen to make sure our applicant pool is as diverse as possible.
 We are also partnering with HBCUs (Historically Black Colleges & Universities) by posting our job opportunities and reaching out to their career services offices.

-- Education and Outreach – Mark Degenaars, Managing Director of VERTEX’s Construction Consulting vertical, will be speaking on a panel entitled Expansion of Women In Construction ‐ A Man’s View at the 2018 Women in Construction Conference.
+- Education and Outreach – Mark Degenaars, Managing Director of VERTEX’s Construction Consulting vertical, recently spoke on a panel entitled Expansion of Women In Construction ‐ A Man’s View at the Women in Construction Conference.

 - Support for Families – VERTEX offers paid family leave to allow parents to spend more time at home with a new child.

 Reversing years of societal trends keeping women, minorities, and other underrepresented groups from having full representation in the AEC field will take time.
 As we build that diversity, breaking down the implicit biases that we all have will take awareness and conscious effort to overcome.
 At VERTEX, we are committed to building and continually supporting a family of the best and brightest, regardless of age, gender identity, sex, race, ethnicity, disability, religion, sexual orientation, or any other characteristic that should never hold people back from a fulfilling and successful career.